Frequently Asked Questions

 How reliable is Harmony?

 Harmony was able to reconstruct the matches of the questionnaire harmonisation tool developed by McElroy et al in 2020 with the following AUC scores: childhood 84%, adulthood 80%.
 Harmony was able to match the questions of the English and Portuguese GAD-7 instruments with AUC 100% and the Portuguese CBCL and SDQ with AUC 89%.
-You can read more in this blog post.
+You can read more in this blog post and in our validation study in BMC Psychiatry.

 What do the numbers mean?